-In the spring of 2005 I had the opportunity to travel to Brittany, France for a Klot’s Residency, a month long artist’s residency.
-This experience confirmed my continued involvement with “the fantastic”, a surrealist way of looking at the world ; one of the roots of my studio practice.
+In the spring of 2005 Cynthia traveled to Brittany, France, for a Klot’s Residency, thorough MICA.
+The architecture and gardens there confirmed her continued involvement with “the fantastic”, a surrealist way of looking at the world ; one of the roots of her studio practice.

-In June 2013, I was an artist/curator/performer in Rites of Passage, a production by rogueangeltheatre.com - http://www.ritesofpassageproject.org/.
-In September of 2012 I was an artist in Residence with Beck Balken at IS 183 Art School in the Berkshires, where we produced the exhibition "With A grain of Salt".
+In June 2013, Cynthia was an artist/curator/performer in Rites of Passage, a production by rogueangeltheatre.com - http://www.ritesofpassageproject.org/.
+In September of 2012 she was an artist in Residence with Beck Balken at IS 183 Art School in the Berkshires, where they produced the exhibition "With A Grain of Salt".

-I am an artist/teacher for graduate students enrolled in the Vermont College of Fine Art, Montpelier, Vt. and at NHIA in Manchester, NH.
-I consider teaching to be a privilege and a direct link to my own continuing development as an artist.
+Cynthia is an artist/teacher for the MFA programs at NHIA in Manchester, NH and Vermont College of Fine Arts, Montpelier, VT and considers teaching to be a privilege and a direct link to her own continuing development as an artist.